willie68/GoBlobStore/doc/technical.md

 `maxfilesizeforram`: file size to put into the in memory cache (mffrs)

-## dao/business
+## services/business

 Here is the implementation of the business part of the storage.
 The mainstorage class handles the usages of backup and cached storage as the base storage class.

-## dao/retentionmanager
+## services/retentionmanager

-Because of some circle dependencies the retention manager class must be in the main dao folder.
+Because of some circle dependencies the retention manager class must be in the main services folder.
 At the moment only the single node retention manager is implemented, which will take control over all retention related parts.
 It can consist with other single retention manager nodes, but they will not share any workload.
 Every retention manager will have a full list of all retentions of the complete system.
 So on a multi node setup,  there can be some errors present because f missing retention files (because another retention manager was faster on deletion)

 # FastCache